google/web-prototyping-tool/projects/cd-utils/README.md

 # cd-utils

-Generic reusable utilities, these are pure functions with no dependencies.
+Generic reusable utilities, these are pure functions not dependent on app.

 ## cd-utils/array